Cavity magnon-polariton interface for strong spin-spin coupling

+{When the condition $\Delta_{\rm NV}\geq\omega_{-}\gg g_\pm$ is ensured, the rotating-wave approximation can be safely applied to Eq.~(\ref{eq:8}){, as numerically demonstrated in Fig.~\ref{fig3}}.
+To satisfy this condition, the frequency of the driving field} $\omega_d/2\pi=2.598$ GHz and $\omega_{\rm NV}/2\pi=2.6$ GHz are taken.
+Neglecting the counter-rotating terms, Eq.~(\ref{eq:8}) reduces to the { Jaynes-Cummings} model

-which is the so-called Janes-Cumming model with the strong coupling, allowing quantum state exchange between the spin and the LP, as demonstrated in Fig.~\ref{fig:3a,3b}(a), where the spin is initially prepared in the excited state and the the LP is in the ground state.
+This Hamiltonian allows quantum state exchange between the spin and the LP, as demonstrated in Fig.~\ref{fig2}(a), where the spin is initially prepared in the excited state and the LP is in the ground state.

 When dissipations are included, the dynamics of the system can be described by the master equation,